burbone/exchange-to-excel/README_EN.md

 - ✅ Time-synchronized data
 - ✅ Excel export with customizable columns
 - ✅ Web interface
+- ✅ Download online prices of identical pairs from exchanges

 ## 📊 How to use
 1. Open `http://localhost:8081`